Special Academic Program Opportunities

 Other Special Academic Opportunities at USNA - Midshipmen should contact their academic advisers for more information about additional special academic opportunities, including independent research, summer internships and more.

 USNA offers the opportunity for a midshipman to study for an entire semester at one of our other service academies, at another institution abroad or even in a graduate school program.
 Note that selection for these programs is highly competitive and a midshipman may participate in at most one of these programs; that is, a midshipman may not spend more than one semester away from USNA.

 - Service Academy Exchange Program (SAEP) - This program allows a midshipman to study for a semester at one of our sister federal service academies: either USAFA, USCGA or USMA.

-- Voluntary Graduate Education Program (VGEP) - A midshipman approved for our VGEP program applies for admission to one of our nearby graduate schools and begins taking Masters degree level coursework at that institution during his/her first class (senior year) spring semester.
+- Voluntary Graduate Education Program (VGEP) (USNA only) - A midshipman approved for our VGEP program applies for admission to one of our nearby graduate schools and begins taking Masters degree level coursework at that institution during his/her first class (senior year) spring semester.
 At the end of the spring, the midshipman earns his/her Bachelor's degree from USNA and his/her commission in the U.S. Navy or Marine Corps, but then continues on with his/her coursework at the graduate school and completes the Master's degree typically at the end of the calendar year.